 My illness opened new pathways in my mind; I now easily see connections and reimagine information and data in ways that would not have made sense to me before.
 I have insights into mathematics and physics that I previously had little interest in.
 My blog is an exploration of this new way of thinking.

-Now I work with mental health marketers offering marketing strategy and insights into connecting with individuals or families going through a mental health crisis.
+When I'm not working on my other business, I work with mental health marketers offering marketing strategy and insights into connecting with individuals or families going through a mental health crisis.
 I also tell my story through speaking engagements, interviews, and the written word.
 I think different-because I see different.